MartinvonBerg/WPMediaCat.lrplugin/readme.md

 - TODO: Translation is not finalized yet.

 # Version History
 2023-04-23: Update included Exiftool.exe for Windows.
-Update Metadata reduction with Exiftool.
+Update Metadata reduction with Exiftool..

 # License